jasonnnnli/barcode-reader-docs/programming/features/read-a-large-image.md

 # How to read barcodes from large images

 In some cases, the captured image is very large, so DBR may require more memory and take longer to read the barcode.
 To speed up the barcode localization process and reduce memory overhead, you can configure `PublicRuntimeSettings.ScaleDownThreshold` parameter to shrink the image size.
-If the shorter side length of the image is larger than `ScaleDownThreshold`, the library will shrink the image by half until the shorter side is less than the threshold.
+If the shorter side length of the image is larger than `ScaleDownThreshold`, the library will shrink the image (50% on each dimension) until the shorter side is less than the threshold.

 >Note:
 >
 >1.
 If the image size is large and the barcode [`module size`](read-barcodes-with-small-module-size.md) is small, shrinking the image size may result in unreadable barcodes.
 >2.
-Don't worry about the location of decode barcodes, as DBR will eventually return the coordinates on the original image.
+Don't worry about the location of the barcodes, as DBR will still return their coordinates in the original image.
+>3.
+For the JavaScript edition, a `BarcodeScanner` instance comes with a default `ScaleDownThreshold` of `2300`, which makes it easier to handle continuous video frames.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript